 Refer to the video below for further instructions on doing each of these exercises.

-Honoring Individual Differences
+Honoring Individual Leg Differences

 Be mindful of your form.

-Each time you do a specific exercise ask, “where am I feeling this?”
+Each time you do a specific exercise, ask, “where am I feeling this?”

-Remember that the glute muscle groups are comprised of different areas – gluteus medius and gluteus maximus.
-The hip thrust, the glute bridge, hip abduction, hip extension, the fire hydrant – these are the best glute isolation exercises because they work among a variety of planes.
-For additional ways to train your glute muscle groups:
+The hip thrust, the glute bridge, hip abduction, hip extension, and the fire hydrant – are the best glute isolation exercises because they work among various planes.

-- click the link to see how to use ankle weights.
+• click the link to see how to use ankle weights.

 If a particular exercise causes sharp pain, stop doing it.
 If you feel dizzy, stop exercising.
-As always, consult with your own medical doctor before making significant changes to your exercise habits.
+As always, consult with your medical doctor before making significant changes to your exercise habits.

 After completing this workout, you might consider using resistance bands for your upper body during your next workout.